 3) 2012: Samuel Kurker, Pick 56

-Samuel Kurker is a second round pick that never played a game in the NHL.
+Samuel Kurker is a second-round pick that never played a game in the NHL.
 A defensive defenseman, Kurker scored just 30 points in 116 NCAA games with Boston University and Northeastern University, and since leaving college, he has bounced around several stops in the AHL and ECHL.
-He has never earned an NHL contract, and at 24, it’s unlikely that he ever will.
+He has never earned an NHL contract, and at 25, it’s unlikely that he ever will.

 2) 2010: Sebastian Wännström, Pick 44

-As we will see, 2010 was one of the better draft years in team history; however, their second round pick was a swing and a miss.
+As we will see, 2010 was one of the better draft years in team history; however, their second-round pick was a swing and a miss.
 Sebastian Wännström signed a one year contract with the Blues in 2014-15, but he never played.
 He has not in fact played much anywhere outside of his native Sweden.
-He’s been a decent point producer there, but has never tempted any NHL team to give him a shot in the States, and given his high draft capital, he is the biggest bust of the Doug Armstrong era.
+He’s been a decent point producer there but has never tempted any NHL team to give him a shot in the States.

 1) 2012: Jordan Schmaltz, Pick 25